Discount Pond Supplies at ThatFishPlace.com

 Photos of My Koi

-As of 11/4/11, I have five living koi - Maggie, Colin, Nikita, Alex, and Riley.
+As of 1/23/14, I have four living koi - Colin, Nikita, Alex, and Riley.

 My First Three Koi

 My 1800 gallon pond was built in May of 1997.
 At that time, I bought three small butterfly koi.
 Two died that same year.
 One was mostly white, and one was mostly metallic orange with some black spots.
 They were gorgeous.
 Both died while under 6 inches long.
-Remmy survived but died on 3/21/99 after a winter and early spring with wildly fluctuating temperatures.
+Remmy (mostly black calico) survived but died on 3/21/99 after a winter and early spring with wildly fluctuating temperatures.
 He suffered from fin rot and lethargy before dying.
 He was about 12 inches long, and I had had him for two years.
 So, things did not go so well for koi in my pond that first year!

 Maggie and Colin